Minka69/Python/README.md

-# minka69.
-some of my python projects.
+Some of my python projects.